danielnv18/docker-lamp/README.md

-# Docker LEMP
+# Docker LAMP

-This is in development and is not fully funcional
+This is in development and is not fully functional

 To Run the project run
 ```